Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Experiments

-Next, we evaluate our method on the continuous control tasks in the DeepMind Control Suite.
+Next, we evaluate our method on continuous control tasks in the DeepMind Control Suite.
 The stochasticity is implemented by adding Gaussian noise to the action since directly adding noise to the state might lead to an invalid physical state.
 During testing, we perturb the mean of the Gaussian noise.
-Figure~\ref{fig:dm_noise} shows the agent's performance across different perturbed values.
-From the results, we can see that our method suffers less performance degradation as the noise mean deviates from zero (the nominal value), clearly outperforming the baseline SAC.
-In the walker-run task, our method achieves lower reward under the nominal dynamic but performs better under perturbed ones, which indicates a trade-off between the performance under the nominal kernel and robustness under perturbations.
+Figure~\ref{fig:dm_control} shows the agent's performance across different perturbed values.
+We can see that EWoK suffers from less performance degradation as the noise mean deviates from zero (the nominal value), clearly outperforming the baseline non-robust RL algorithm.
+In the walker-run task, EWoK achieves lower reward under the nominal dynamic but performs better under perturbed ones, which indicates a trade-off between the performance under the nominal kernel and robustness under perturbations.